-Acute diarrhea is characterised by the sudden onset of loose or watery stools lasting up to 14 days.
-Diarrhea lasting longer than this time is classed as chronic.
-A cat with diarrhea may pass more than the normal amount of feces, defecate more frequently, they may start out solid or the only symptom may be watery stools.
+Acute diarrhea is the sudden onset of loose or watery stools lasting up to 14 days.
+Cats with diarrhea may pass more than the usual amount of feces, defecate more frequently, stools may start solid and turn watery.

 - Dietary indiscretion such as eating garbage, spoiled food or non-food items